 Lending could be further stimulated by the Federal Reserve’s plan for open-ended purchases of mortgage-backed securities.
 Fed Chairman Ben S. Bernanke called housing “one of the missing pistons in the engine” in September as he announced the third round of quantitative easing, meant to boost growth and reduce unemployment.

 The brighter building environment has made construction companies less pessimistic.
 The National Association of Home Builders/Wells Fargo builder sentiment index increased to 41 this month, the highest since June 2006 and the sixth-straight gain, figures showed yesterday.
 Still, readings below 50 mean more respondents said conditions were poor.

 “There is going to be a continued housing recovery over the next few years,” said Larry Seay, chief financial officer at Meritage Homes Corp.
-(MTH) in Scottsdale, Arizona, during an investor conference on Oct.
+(MTH:US) in Scottsdale, Arizona, during an investor conference on Oct.
 11. “Pent-up demand that has built up from people deferring household formation is going to help buoy the recovery.
 High affordability not only with house prices being very low, but also interest rates being as low as they’ve been in decades, and all that translating into an improved buyer confidence.”

 Investors have also cheered the news.
 The Standard & Poor’s Supercomposite Homebuilder Index (S15HOME) has increased 80.6 percent this year through yesterday, outpacing a 15.7 percent gain for the broader S&P 500 (SPX) Index.

 Weak employment growth, nonetheless, will probably prevent a rapid acceleration in the housing market.
 There were 12.1 million Americans unemployed in September, meaning incomes will be slow to grow.